nagyist/laravel-modules/README.md

 With one big bonus that the original package didn't have: **tests**.

-## Sponsors

-For those who are interested in becoming a sponsor, please visit Laravel Modules Sponsor page at **[laravelmodules.com/become-a-sponsor](https://laravelmodules.com/become-a-sponsor)**.

-See the website traffic at https://app.usefathom.com/share/sdinlflk/laravel+modules

 ### Sponsors

 <a href="https://nativephp.com/mobile"><img src="https://laravelmodules.com/images/sponsors/NativePHP-mobile-light.svg" alt="NativePHP for Mobile" title="NativePHP for Mobile" width="200"/></a>